The port of Dakar, Senegal

 Senegal's climate limits the options for agriculture – two-thirds of the country is in the Sahel zone.
 Although the mean annual rainfall would be sufficient to sustain productive agriculture, it does not rain regularly enough, meaning that there are recurrent periods of drought as well as incidents of severe rainfall with devastating floods.

 According to scientific forecasts, Senegal must expect an increase in such extreme weather events in the future as a result of global climate change.
-That is why Senegal became one the first countries in Africa to take out climate risk insurance in order to better cope with the effects of natural events of this kind.
+That is why Senegal became one the first countries in Africa to take out climate risk insurance in order to better cope with the effects of climate change.